shijin/IDALSCustomerCareAgent/README.md

 * Use Twilio sandbox / approved WhatsApp number.
 * Configure webhook to point to your public endpoint (API Gateway -> Lambda) or ngrok during local testing.

+### AgentCore (AWS Bedrock) Deployment

+This agent was originally deployed using **Amazon Bedrock AgentCore**, enabling:

+- Managed runtime execution
+- Built-in observability & tracing
+- Secure model access via IAM
+- Session memory support (STM)

+The AgentCore runtime was validated using real invocations during development.
+Due to cold-start initialization limits (30s) with heavy LangChain dependencies, the live AgentCore endpoint is not kept active for demo purposes.

+The same agent logic is currently showcased via a FastAPI + Streamlit interface, ensuring identical behavior and responses.

 ## 6. Environment variables & configuration